Leaflet: information for the user

 Inform your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.

-It is advisable for your doctor to know if you are being treated with other medications, as they may potentiate the blood pressure-lowering effect of NITROFIX15mg (calcium channel blockers, beta blockers, diuretics, antihypertensives, tricyclic antidepressants, major tranquilizers, and dihydroergotamine).
+It is advisable for your doctor to know if you are being treated with other medications, as they may enhance the depressor effect of NITROFIX 15 mg on blood pressure (calcium antagonists, beta blockers, diuretics, antihypertensives, tricyclic antidepressants, major tranquilizers, and dihydroergotamine).

-The administration of other vasodilators should be done with caution, in order to avoid the addition of effects.
+Administration with other vasodilators should be done with caution to avoid adding effects.

-The possibility of the ingestion of acetylsalicylic acid and non-steroidal anti-inflammatory substances decreasing the therapeutic response to NITROFIX15 mgcannot be ruled out.
+The possibility that the ingestion of acetylsalicylic acid and non-steroidal anti-inflammatory substances may decrease the therapeutic response to NITROFIX 15 mg cannot be excluded.

-The action of this medication on the heart may be altered if used simultaneously with preparations containing sildenafil for penile erection disorders (see contraindications).
+The action of this medication on the heart may be altered if used in conjunction with preparations containing sildenafil for penile erection (see contraindications).

-The use of topical application products, especially if prolonged, may cause sensitization phenomena.
-In this case, treatment should be suspended, and appropriate therapeutic measures should be taken.
+The use of topical products, especially if prolonged, may cause sensitization phenomena.
+In this case, treatment should be discontinued, and appropriate therapeutic measures should be taken.

 Use of NITROFIX15mg with food and beverages